Glossary

 How It Works

-You cannot feed a 200-page document to a language model and expect it to find the one paragraph that answers a question.
+You can't feed a 200-page document to a language model and expect it to find the one paragraph that answers a question.
 Chunking solves this by breaking documents into smaller pieces that can be individually indexed, searched, and retrieved.

 The simplest approach is fixed-size chunking: split every document into 500-token pieces.
 This is fast and easy but often cuts sentences in half or splits related information across two chunks.
 Better approaches are aware of document structure.
 They split on paragraph boundaries, section headers, or semantic shifts in topic.